-The other possibility to discover the wonders of Braga and its surroundings is by taking a guided tour leaving from Porto city.
+The other possibility to discover the wonders of Braga and its surroundings without having to hire a car or lose too much time in public transportation is by taking a guided tour leaving from Porto city.

-With pick-up service at your hotel in Porto (in some cases), this guided tour will take you to the amazing cities of Guimarães and Braga.
+With pick-up service at your hotel in Porto, this guided tour will take you to the amazing cities of Guimarães and Braga.

 After having visited the historic centre of Guimarães, listed by UNESCO as a World Heritage Site, and after lunch (included in the tour) you’re going to discover the points of interest of Braga like the cathedral, the beautiful streets and, at sunset, the wonderful Bom Jesus do Monte Sanctuary.